videocoin/vivid-open/VideCoinNFT_Polygon_Matic.md

-# Videcoin NFT Marketplace installation with Polygon-Matic
+# Videcoin NFT Marketplace installation with Polygon-Matic Mainnet, Rinkeby Testnet

-This document gives instructions for using VideoCoin NFT Marketplace with Polygon_Matic blockchain
+This document gives instructions for using VideoCoin NFT Marketplace with Polygon_Matic blockchain and Rinkeby testnet.
+The instructions should work with any Ethereum VM compliant networks.
+We used Matic and Rinkeby for initial testing.

 Topics covered in this document: